 COMPETENCY ENHANCEMENT PROGRAM

-The Ninth Judicial Circuit Public Defender’s Competency Enhancement Program (CEP) is community-based competency restoration program serving clients of the Office of the Defender in Orange and Osceola Counties.
-The program serves Circuit 9 clients who are 18 years or older and who appear to be Incompetent to Proceed due to Mental Illness.
-The program serves approximately 120 clients annually.
+The Ninth Judicial Circuit Public Defender’s Competency Enhancement Program (CEP) is a community-based competency restoration program serving clients of the Office of the Public Defender in Orange and Osceola Counties.
+The program serves Circuit 9 clients who are 18 years or older and who appear to be Incompetent to Proceed due to symptoms of Mental Illness.

 The Ninth Circuit Public Defender’s Competency Enhancement Program utilizes Florida-licensed psychologists and psychiatrists who have completed the Florida Forensics Evaluator Training administered by the Louis de la Parte Florida Mental Health Institute at the University of Florida (USF) in order to complete assessments, as needed.

 The time needed to restore competency depends on each client’s individual needs.
-The average time forrestoration should not exceed six months.
-If a person cannot be restored within this time frame, the judge may order him or her to remain on a conditional release for the period outlined in current Florida statutes.
+If a person cannot be restored, the judge may order him or her to remain on a conditional release for the period outlined in current Florida statutes.